Here's Lucy: Syndication and rights issues

 Largely forgotten in the late 1980s and early 1990s and rarely carried by the cable networks, reruns of the series were returned to air by Pax TV in 1998.
 Cozi TV began airing the show on August 11, 2014.
 The show's current distributor is Paul Brownstein Productions.

 The program was shown in Britain by the BBC fairly soon after it was made, in the Saturday tea-time (mid-afternoon) slot, but it has not been shown often since.

 It was seen in Australia on the GO! channel from 31 May 2010 until November 2010.
 For many years prior to that on Australian television, the show was distributed by Pacific Telecasters Pty.
 Ltd before being later transferred to Warner Bros.
 Television.
 It was a perennial favourite seen on the Nine Network from 1968 to 1988 and in 1992 on ABC Television.
 Prior to GO!, the show screened on Ovation.

-As of 2018, the show is available on Amazon Prime Video in Canada.
-As of 2019, it is also available on Hulu in the United States, and Tubitv.com.
+As of 2018, the show is available on Amazon Prime Video in Canada and the USA.
+As of 2019, it is also available on Pluto in the United States, and Tubi.